plone/training/deployment/ansible.rst

 We're going to cover just enough on Ansible playbooks to allow you to read and customize Plone's playbook.
 `Ansible's documentation <http://docs.ansible.com>`_ is excellent if you want to learn more.

-In Ansible, an individual instruction for the setup of the remote server is called a task.
+In Ansible, an individual instruction for the setup of the remote server is called a _task_.
 Here's a task that makes sure a directory exists.

 .. code-block: yaml